-- It has a Data Protection Policy. - It will hold the minimum personal data necessary to enable it to perform its function and it will not hold it for longer than necessary for the purposes it was collected for. - Data held must be accurate and up to date.
-Inaccuracies are corrected without unnecessary delay. - The lawful basis for processing personal data (including, where relevant, consent) has been identified and documented and details provided in a Privacy Notice. - Where special category data is processed, a lawful basis and a separate condition for processing have been identified. - Data Protection Impact Assessments (DPIA) are carried out. - It has clear and understood arrangements for access to and the security, storage and transfer of personal data, including, where necessary, adequate contractual clauses or safeguards where personal data is passed to third parties e.g. cloud service providers. - Procedures must be in place to deal with the individual rights of the data subject i.e. a Subject Access Requests to see all or a part of their personal data held by the data controller. - There are clear and understood data retention policies and routines for the deletion and disposal of data.

-- There is a policy for reporting, logging, managing and recovering from an information risk incident which recognises the requirement to report relevant data breaches to the ICO within 72 hours of the breach, where feasible. - Consideration has been given to the protection of personal data when accessed using any remote access solutions. - All schools / academies (n.b. including Academies, which were previously exempt) must have a Freedom of Information Policy which sets out how it will deal with FOI requests. - All staff receive data handling awareness / data protection training and are made aware of their responsibilities.
+- it will hold the minimum personal data necessary to enable it to perform its function and it will not hold it for longer than necessary for the purposes it was collected for - data held must be accurate and up to date.
+Inaccuracies are corrected without unnecessary delay - the lawful basis for processing personal data (including, where relevant, consent) has been identified and documented and details provided in a privacy notice - it has clear and understood arrangements for access to and the security, storage and transfer of personal data, including, where necessary, adequate contractual clauses or safeguards where personal data is passed to third parties e.g. cloud service providers. - there are clear and understood data retention policies and routines for the deletion and disposal of data - there is a policy for reporting, logging, managing and recovering from an information risk incident which recognises the requirement to report relevant data breaches to the ICO within 72 hours of the breach, where feasible - consideration has been given to the protection of personal data when accessed using any remote access solutions - all staff receive data handling awareness / data protection training and are made aware of their responsibilities